As the war in Ukraine continues on land, Cyber warfare soars behind in the digital realm, fuelling one of the biggest hybrid wars ever witnessed.

 That’s where a comprehensive disaster recovery plan comes in.

 Starting by identifying your business continuity needs in case of an attack.
 For example, what would users need to get back to their jobs fast?
 What does the backup and restore process here look like?, etc.

-From there, ensure your plan covers the most vital services and enables you to recover data fast and minimise any data exposure that follows.
+From there, ensure your plan covers the most vital services and enables you to recover data fast and minimize any data exposure that follows.

 The user is always the weakest link in the equation.

-That’s why their cybersecurity awareness is their first line of defence against cyber threats.
+That’s why their cybersecurity awareness is their first line of defense against cyber threats.